HaukeBartsch/sdcm/README.md

 ### Test the installation

-Test the installation by running the following command:
+Test the installation by running the following command (use "sdcm.exe" on Windows):

 ```bash
 sdcm --help